Anthony Chabot: Biography

 Chabot was raised on a farm in La Presentation, near Saint-Hyacinthe, Quebec, Canada.
 He was one of sixteen children and the son of a farmer.
 When he was sixteen years old, he left home, eventually settling in California in 1849.

 He began working in the mining industry in Nevada City, building ditches to supply the mines with water.
-In 1852 and 1853 he and Edward Matteson, while working at Buckeye Hill and American Hill respectively, devised the first hydraulic mining technology.
+In 1852 and 1853 he and Edward Matteson devised the first hydraulic mining technology while working at Buckeye Hill and American Hill respectively.
 It consisted of a wooden contraption held together by iron clamps that allowed miners to direct a fifty-foot column of water at a gravel bank using a canvas hose, which broke up the gravel and washed it into a series of sluices where the heavy gold flakes settled out of the lighter earth.
 Though it revolutionized gold mining, the technique also caused severe environmental damage.
 The vast quantities of sediments that were released in the hydraulic mining process washed downstream, burying homes and farmland.
 Angry farmers eventually brought an end to hydraulic mining when they scored a victory in federal court in 1884.

 In 1854 Chabot also established two sawmills in Sierra County.
 Two years later he abandoned the mining business and went to San Francisco, where he built the city's first public water system, bringing the waters of Lobos Creek into San Francisco.
 This led to projects supplying other cities with water, including Portland, Maine, and Milwaukee, Wisconsin.